Flute Music

 Cathal McConnell

 Cathal McConnell is a renowned Irish traditional musician originally from County Fermanagh.
-A flute player, whistler and singer, Cathal is one of the founding members of Boys of the Lough.
+A flute player, whistler, singer/songwriter and storyteller, Cathal is one of the founding members of Boys of the Lough.
 More: A Gift From Cathal McConnell.

-Tunes: The Fairy Strain (air) – played on a Martin Doyle C flute made from maple wood.
+Below: The tune is The Fairy Strain (air) played on a keyless Martin Doyle C flute made from maple wood.

 Mick Hand